 I like to make individual portions in little ramekins so that everyone gets their fair share.
 These ramekins are similar to the ones I used for this recipe.
 I love them because they are so versatile.
 They’re great for making individual pot pies and you can even use them for serving soup or chowder.

-So without further ado, let’s get on with seeing how to make potatoes Romanoff.
+So without further ado, let me show you how to make potatoes Romanoff.

 Ingredients

-These ingredients will feed 4 people, but you can easily scale this potatoes Romanoff recipe up or down to cater for more or fewer people.
+These ingredients will feed 4 people, but you can easily scale this Potato Romanoff recipe up or down to cater for more or fewer people.

 **You can get the complete list of ingredients and full instructions for making this potato and onion casserole on the printable recipe card at the end of this post**

-Potatoes – you want to get potatoes that will hold their shape without going soft and powdery.
+Potatoes - you need potatoes that will hold their shape when baked, without going soft and powdery.
 I used Maris Pipers, but you can also use King Edwards, roosters, or russet potatoes.

-Grated cheese – I used a mixture of sharp mature cheddar and grated mozzarella because I like the way the mozzarella melts and becomes ‘stretchy’.
-You can use any cheese that grates well and that you would normally use in cooking.
+Grated cheese - I used a mixture of sharp mature cheddar and grated mozzarella because I like the way the mozzarella melts and becomes 'stretchy'.
+You can use any cheese that grates well and that you normally use for cooking.

 Cayenne pepper – this adds a touch of heat but is totally optional.